Cancan10277/MATH4640_Final_Project/README.md

 - **Controlled Precision Computing**:

-QR iteration is useful in controlled precision computing, particularly for small matrices, where it can compute eigenvalues with high accuracy.
-[10] This precision stems from the method's ability to perform iterative calculations with a high degree of numerical stability.
-By employing a systematic approach to convergence, the QR iteration method ensures that each step is calculated with controlled precision, minimizing computational errors.
+QR iteration is useful in controlled precision computing, particularly for small matrices, where it can compute eigenvalues with high accuracy [10].
+This precision stems from the method's ability to perform iterative calculations with a high degree of numerical stability.
+By utilizing a systematic approach to convergence, the QR iteration method ensures that each step is calculated with controlled precision, minimizing computational errors.
 This aspect is crucial in applications where even minor inaccuracies can lead to significant deviations in results, such as in scientific simulations and financial modeling.
 The method's inherent stability and precision make it a preferred choice for scenarios demanding exactness and reliability in computations, underscoring its strength in applications where precision is paramount.

 - **Maintaining Matrix Structure**:

-The QR iteration method is highly regarded for its ability to maintain the structural properties of matrices, a feature particularly beneficial in cases involving companion matrices.
-[11] This capability ensures that the intrinsic structure of the original matrix is preserved throughout the iteration process, leading to more efficient computation steps.
+The QR iteration method is highly regarded for its ability to maintain the structural properties of matrices, a feature particularly beneficial in cases involving companion matrices [11].
+This capability ensures that the intrinsic structure of the original matrix is preserved throughout the iteration process, leading to more efficient computation steps.
 By retaining the matrix structure, the QR iteration method enhances computational efficiency and accuracy, especially in algorithms where the structural integrity of the matrix plays a critical role in the outcome.
 This attribute is particularly valuable in numerical methods and applications where the preservation of matrix characteristics, such as sparsity or symmetry, is essential for the accuracy and efficiency of the computational process.
 The QR iteration's proficiency in maintaining matrix structure makes it a robust and reliable tool in advanced numerical analysis and linear algebra.

 ## Application